 The work of Susan Davidson in the 1800's is visible everywhere, from the network of steps and paths criss- crossing the hillside to the sites of summerhouses where her guests could sit and reflect on life while enjoying their surroundings.

-Reach the Tarn.
-The Tarn itself is another of these historical features in the landscape, originally dug out as a boating lake for the Victorians, it is now a real oasis and a great place to spot some wildlife.
-With superb views of the Tyne Valley and Hadrian’s Wall in the distance, a walk to Morralee Tarn is always different.
+As you reach the top of the hill take the steps on the left and follow this path to Morralee Tarn.
+The tarn itself is an historic feature in the landscape, originally dug out as a boating lake by the Victorians, it is now a real oasis and a great place to spot some wildlife, with superb views of the Tyne Valley and Hadrian’s Wall in the distance.

 From the 17th century there are bell pits which are old coal or mineral workings, these were shallow pits dug where the seam ran close to the surface.
 But what makes this place so special is what happened 10,000 years ago, when the ice age ended and the melting ice sheets carved the gorge for the river and created the crags and rock outcrops we can still enjoy today.

-Once you're ready to make your way back, you can either continue on the path heading out of the tarn which will take you on a small loop until you reach the area you originally split off from or head back the way you came.
+Once you’re ready to make your way back, continue to walk with the tarn on your right then take the path heading left away from the end of the tarn which will take you on a loop until you reach the path you originally started on.

 Allen Banks car park, grid ref: NY798639